pytorch/pytorch/docs/source/dynamo/guards-overview.rst

-- The role of ``.valid`` and invalidation around weak references (and potentially soon to be NN Module invalidations)
+- The role of ``.valid`` and invalidation around weak references (and potentially soon to be NN Module invalidations).
 - How the C++ side of guard functions (``___check_type_id``, ``___check_tensors``, etc) operate
-- What happens when guards fail
+- What happens when guards fail.
-- What happens if we produce invalid guard code
+- What happens if we produce invalid guard code.

 We covered how user provided code wrapped in a TorchDynamo context goes on to get traced and tracked internally, organized into ``VariableTracker``\ s